cch0/vertx-graal-native-image/docs/external_files.md

 The following output shows the file content `{"key1":"value1"}` when the application starts up.

-And the output shows the content after made the change to become `{"key1":"value3"}`.
+And the output shows the content after we made the change to become `{"key1":"value3"}`.
 The change was detected by the listener we configured.

 ```